archfz/yousubs/README.md

 Yousubs is here to make it easier going through all the youtube subscription notification emails.
 Reduce all those click to just a setup and global shortcuts.
-Best suited for music.
+Best suited for listening to music when gaming or programming.

+This application requires you to have multiple subscriptions to various youtube channels for which you receive upload emails in order to keep feeding it.

 ## Legend